 LGBTQ Heroes: Robert Mapplethorpe

-Mapplethorpe grew up in Queens in New York City.
-He studied Graphic Arts in Brooklyn.
+Mapplethorpe was born in 1946 in New York City.

 He studied in Brooklyn, majoring in Graphic Arts.

 One of the significant influences in Mapplethorpe’s life was Patti Smith. they lived together from 1967 until 1972.
 They collaborated on projects together.
 They remained close friends until Mapplethorpe’s death.

 Although he had experimented with photography, it wasn’t until the mid-70s when Mapplethorpe began to concentrate on taking photos.

 Mapplethorpe’s lover, Sam Wagstaff, bought him a professional camera and Mapplethorpe began taking photos of friends and acquaintances.